×

 Improving the health of your digestive system also requires avoiding specific meals.
 Eating certain foods can lead to inflammation in the body, which can encourage the formation of bad gut flora that are connected to a number of chronic illnesses

-Some foods on the list below are thought to cause digestive symptoms like diarrhoea, constipation, and bloating, while others may damage good gut flora:
+Some foods on the list below are thought to cause digestive symptoms like diarrhea, constipation, and bloating, while others may damage good gut flora:

 • Products made from wheat, such as couscous, wheat flour, bread, pasta, and cereals.